Lisbon Itinerary: 2, 3, and 4 Days

 Table of Contents

-People in Lisbon are fans of last-minute plans: impromptu coffee stops at the local kiosk, sunset viewings that lead to a night out, or spontaneous trips to the beach as soon as the heat strikes (maybe even in November).
+People in Lisbon are fans of last-minute plans: impromptu coffee stops at the local kiosk, sunset viewings that lead to a night out, spontaneous trips to the beach as soon as the heat strikes (sometimes even in November).

 2-day Lisbon itinerary